 The complete physical exam includes a thorough abdominal, vaginal, and rectal examination.
 Superficial or deep abdominal tenderness on abdominal palpation may be indicative of peritonitis.
 The comprehensive vaginal examination consists of the bimanual and speculum exam.
 The bimanual vaginal exam should assess the size of the uterus, mobility, consistency, and adnexa.
 Usually, the cervical motion tender is present, the uterus is tender, boggy, and most likely pushed anteriorly.
 An abscess can be unilocular or multilocular.
 It can be palpable as a well-defined fluctuant mass, and it can also be less distinct and presents as a fullness on the bimanual vaginal exam.
 On the rectal exam, tenderness and bulging of the anterior rectal wall may be present.

 Different imaging techniques are the most effective way to determine the size and location of an abscess.
 Pelvic ultrasound is the first method of choice to evaluate a pelvic mass in the women of reproductive age group.
-It can help in differentiating between the fluid-filled lesion and solid lesion.
+It can help in differentiating between the fluid-filled lesion and the solid lesion.
 It is a relatively easy and inexpensive method of imaging with no ionizing radiation.
 On ultrasound, an abscess appears a collection of pus with different sizes of delicate internal echoes.
 Transvaginal ultrasound is always superior to transabdominal ultrasound.
-Multilocular abscess on imaging is likely represents as a multiple inflamed tissue adherent to each other along with a small collection of pus, mostly seen in a tubo-ovarian abscess.
+Multilocular abscess on imaging is likely to represent multiple inflamed tissue adherent to each other and a small collection of pus, mostly seen in a tubo-ovarian abscess.
 Unilocular abscess probably appears as an actual localized mass on imaging.

 Ultrasound is still the safe and first method of choice in women of reproductive age group and tubo-ovarian abscess.
-In a study conducted by Hiller et al. demonstrates that the majority of cases are multilocular 85%, and 73% had internal fluid echos, 95% has thick enhancing uniform abscess wall.
-Other common findings demonstrated were mesosalpinx 91%, and infiltration into fat.
-Less common finding on CT was bowel thickening and infiltrated of the uterosacral ligament.
+A study conducted by Hiller et al. demonstrates that the majority of cases are multilocular 85%, and 73% had internal fluid echos, 95% has thick enhancing uniform abscess wall.
+Other common findings demonstrated were mesosalpinx 91% and infiltration into fat.
+A less common finding on CT was bowel thickening and infiltration of the uterosacral ligament.

 Other radiological techniques used in diagnosis include computed tomography and magnetic resonance.
-Computed tomography (CT) and magnetic resonance imaging (MRI) are cross-sectional imaging methods often used in the postoperative patient with suspected abscess.
-In postoperative patients, the ultrasound is less likely to locate the pelvic abscess because of the collection of postoperative air, open surgical wounds, and abundant gas .
+Computed tomography (CT) and magnetic resonance imaging (MRI) are cross-sectional imaging methods often used in postoperative patients with suspected abscess.
+In postoperative patients, the ultrasound is less likely to locate the pelvic abscess because of the collection of postoperative air, open surgical wounds, and abundant gas.
 CT scan with oral and intravenous (IV) contrast enhances the diagnostic accuracy.
-Oral contrast opacify the bowel loop while the use of IV contrast enhances the vascularity of the mass and opacify the urinary tract in the contrast CT scan.
+Oral contrast opacifies the bowel loop, while IV contrast enhances the vascularity of the mass and opacifies the urinary tract in the contrast CT scan.
 The pelvic abscess exhibits as a hypodense collection with peripheral round or oval intensification on CT scan.
 CT scan has slightly better sensitivity and specificity than ultrasound.
-In the review of a few studies in the past, it has demonstrated that sensitivity to detect abscess was 78 to 100 % as compared to ultrasound has the sensitivity of 75 to 82% and CT scan with the specificity of 100 vs. 92 % for an ultrasound.
+In the review of a few studies in the past, it has demonstrated that sensitivity to detect abscess was 78% to 100 % compared to ultrasound has the sensitivity of 75 to 82% and CT scan with the specificity of 100 vs. 92 % for an ultrasound.
 Furthermore, the MRI is usually recommended to clarify or supplement ultrasound findings as it does not determine the origin of the mass and the extent of the disease.
 It does not provide any additional information.